Clinical standards higher than a Jack Russell can jump.

 (In fact, less than 1 in 6 make the cut).

 Here are the basic clinical requirements every IndeVet must have:

 - High quality, independent post-grad hospital experience including any or all of the following:

-- Small animal GP with dynamic and consistent mentorship
+- Small animal GP or ER experience

 - Completion of a contemporary and challenging internship program

 - If less than two years in practice, experience must include an active mentorship